CipJusCodin/ab/program8-lstm-text.md

-# Program 8: LSTM for Text Generation
+# Laboratory Task 8: Build an LSTM-based model for time-series forecasting or text generation.

 ```python
 import tensorflow as tf